canstar

 How to find the right health management benefit for you

-Extras policies also often come with a variety of inclusions, like dental, physiotherapy, optical, remedial massage etc., so it may be worth thinking about how and if you would use these extras if you were to take out a policy.
-If you already have a private health insurance policy and are thinking of switching or if you are taking out a policy for the first time, you can compare health insurance policies with Canstar.
+Extras policies also often come with a variety of inclusions, like dental, physiotherapy and remedial massage etc., so it may be worth thinking about how and if you would use these extras if you were to take out a policy.
+If you already have a policy and are thinking of switching or if you're taking out a policy for the first time, you can compare health insurance policies with Canstar.

-If you’re unsure about which gym or fitness club to join, you may find Canstar Blue’s Gyms and Fitness Clubs Customer Satisfaction Awards helpful when making a decision.
+If you’re unsure about which gym or fitness club to join, you may find Canstar’s Gyms and Fitness Clubs Customer Satisfaction Awards helpful when making a decision.